Mars Global Surveyor: First complete test of aerobraking

 The spacecraft was launched from a smaller Delta II rocket, necessitating restrictions in spacecraft weight.
 In order to achieve the near-circular orbit required for the mission while conserving propellant, the team designed a series of aerobraking maneuvers.
 Aerobraking had been successfully attempted by the Magellan mission at Venus, but the first complete test of the new procedure was to be carried out by MGS.

 Initially, MGS was placed in a highly elliptical orbit that took 45 hours to complete.
 The orbit had a periapsis of 262 km above the northern hemisphere, and an apoapsis of 54026 km above the southern hemisphere.
-This would be subsequently be adjusted into its circular science orbit.
+This would subsequently be adjusted into its circular science orbit.

 After orbital insertion, MGS performed a series of orbit changes to lower the periapsis of its orbit into the upper fringes of the Martian atmosphere at an altitude of about 110 km.
 During every atmospheric pass, the spacecraft slowed down because of atmospheric resistance.
 This slowing caused the spacecraft to lose altitude on its next pass through the orbit's apoapsis.
 MGS had planned to use this aerobraking technique over a period of four months to lower the high point of its orbit from 54000 km to altitudes near 450 km.

 About one month into the mission, it was discovered that air pressure from the planet's atmosphere caused one of the spacecraft's two solar panels to bend backwards.
 The panel in question had incurred a small amount of damage shortly after launch, the extent of which did not become apparent until subjected to atmospheric forces.
 MGS had to be raised out of the atmosphere to prevent further damage to the solar panel and a new mission plan had to be developed.

 From May to November 1998, aerobraking was temporarily suspended to allow the orbit to drift into the proper position with respect to the Sun and enable optimal use of the solar panels.
 Although data collection during aerobraking was not in the original mission plan, all science instruments remained functional and acquired vast amounts of data during this "unexpected bonus period of observation".
 The team was able to evaluate more information about the atmosphere over a range of times rather than the anticipated fixed times of 0200 and 1400, as well as collect data during three close encounters with Phobos.

 Finally, from November 1998 to March 1999, aerobraking resumed and shrank the high point of the orbit down to 450 km.
 At this altitude, MGS circled Mars once every two hours.
 Aerobraking was scheduled to terminate at the same time the orbit drifted into its proper position with respect to the Sun.
 In the desired orientation for mapping operations, the spacecraft always crossed the day-side equator at 14:00 (local Mars time) moving from south to north.
 This geometry was selected to enhance the total quality of the science return.